UB> Collections

 on the report.

-- The Summary report will display the Account Number, Reference Number, Tenant Name, Tenant Phone Number, Tenant Mailing Address, Service Address, Social Security Number, Driver's License Number, Tax Lot, Last Bill Date, Last Bill Amount and Amount to Collections.
+- Select the Report Type you would like to generate.- The Summary report will display the Account Number, Reference Number, Tenant Name, Tenant Phone Number, Tenant Mailing Address, Service Address, Social Security Number, Driver's License Number, Tax Lot, Last Bill Date, Last Bill Amount and Amount to Collections.
 The report also provides batch totals for Last Bill Amount and Amount to Collections.

 - The Detail report will display everything included in the Summary report as well as the Service Code, Rate Code, Tax Code, Fee Code and Description for each line item.

-- Check the Group details by service group toggle to group the line items on the report by the service group the services are assigned to.
+- Check the Group details by service group toggle to group the line items on the report by the service group the services are assigned to.- This toggle will only be enabled when generating the detailed version of the report.

-to process the report immediately or enter a date and time in the field next to the Print icon to schedule the report to generate at a later time.
+- Click the Print icon to process the report immediately or enter a date and time in the field next to the Print icon to schedule the report to generate at a later time.

 You can view the progress of the report on the Job Viewer window (SS> Utilities> Show Scheduled Jobs).
 Click here for information on the Jobs Viewer window.- Click the Print icon drop-down menu and select Print Preview to preview the report before printing.